 Rochdale Boroughwide Housing is the UK’s first tenant and employee co-owned mutual housing society, with over 13,000 homes throughout the local area.
 It sets out to provide better places in which its members, tenants and employees can live and work.
 As a part of Collective Effect, they helped to influence the regeneration of Kirkholt centre and benefit the local community.

 Drawing on the area’s co-operative heritage, RBH places its members at the heart of decision-making, allowing everyone to enjoy a sense of security and belonging.

-“Enabling people to improve their own and communities' life expectancy and quality of life by reducing health and life inequalities, resulting in health and social-care savings.”
+Healthy Me Healthy Communities run several community grocer food projects across Manchester, in Rusholme, Hulme and Gorton.
+A social enterprise formed in 2012 and trading since September 2013, Healthy Me Healthy Communities has the following strategic vision: 'Enabling people to improve their own and communities' life expectancy and quality of life by reducing health and life inequalities, resulting in health and social-care savings.'